Check your user fees and find your exemption card

 By logging in to the service Exemption card and user fees («Frikort og egenandeler») at Helsenorge you can view your exemption card and user fees.

-You will receive an SMS or e-mail depending on what notifications settings you have made at Helsenorge.
-Although the sceme is automatic, you should take care of your receits for selv-inspection.
+You will receive an SMS or e-mail depending on what notifications settings you have chosen at Helsenorge.
+Although the sceme is automatic, you should take care of your receits for self-inspection.

 Treatment and service providers are responsible for reporting all approved user fees to Helfo within 14 days.
 Your user fees are registered automatically.

 You can find more information about payments and user fees for different treatment providers on the following pages:

 - medicines and equipment on the "blue prescription" (in Norwegian)